Abdullatif2/TwinShield/README.md

 | Minimum conservative stability | 0.60 | Avoid actions that are predicted to destabilize the control loop. |
 | Uncertainty multiplier | 1.96 | Conservative margin applied to DT uncertainty estimates. |

-The gate therefore uses the DT as a safety authority, not only as a predictor.
+The gate, therefore, uses the DT as a safety authority, not only as a predictor.

 ---